wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.6.13 =
+* Security fix for XSS vulnerability.
+Thanks to Ole Aass (@oleaass) for finding and disclosing this vulnerability to the iThemes Security team.

 = 4.6.12 =
 * Enhancement: Translation files can now be stored in WP_LANG_DIR/plugins/better-wp-security/ so that translation files will not be overwritten on when the plugin updates.